BSc (Hons) Paramedic Science

 - Can improve student’s employability and future employment prospects within emergency and urgent healthcare whether on an emergency ambulance or other healthcare setting.

 - In partnership with WAST, includes placements on ambulances responding to emergency and urgent care cases on shifts 24 hours a day, 7 days a week across North Wales, which are supported by Practice Educators.
 There will also be alternative emergency and urgent healthcare placements throughout the course to expand the learner’s understanding of the wider provision of health and social care in Wales.

 Nursing and Allied Health

 Key course features

-- Study Paramedic Science in North Wales and support local services during placements.
+- Study Paramedic Science in North Wales and support local service users and services during placements.

-- The programme has been fully developed with the paramedic professional in mind, benchmarked against the HCPC and College of Paramedics curriculum guidance.
+- The programme has been fully developed with the modern Paramedic professional in mind, benchmarked against the Health and Care Professions Council standards and the College of Paramedics curriculum guidance.

 - The main delivery site for this course is our Wrexham campus.
 Occasional interprofessional education sessions may be delivered from our St Asaph campus with students from various nursing and allied health courses.